 Though alcohol indeed does have the latter effect for those who only drink occasionally, it tends to have the opposite one for individuals who drink in excess.

 Alcohol abuse and dependency typically lead to a numbing of emotions, a lack of self-expression and emotional unavailability.
-More often than not, family members of alcoholics experience that lack of emotional connection with the chemically dependent individual, proving that eventually alcohol in excess acts more like a wall around the feelings than the key to a floodgate.
+More often than not, family members of alcoholics experience a lack of emotional connection with the chemically dependent individual proving that, eventually, alcohol in excess acts more like a wall around the feelings than the key to a floodgate.

 6. “It makes me better in bed.”